hgrecco/pint/docs/tutorial.rst

    >>> print(speed)
    7086.6141... inch / minute

-If you ask Pint to perform an invalid conversion:
+Pint will complain if you ask it to perform a conversion it doesn't know how to do:

 .. doctest::